Best Home Run Props Today – Daily MLB HR Picks and Predictions

 This is a longshot bet with a big upside.
 You’re betting that a player hits two or more home runs in a single game.
 These props usually appear as “Player to hit 2+ HR” and can carry odds from +1000 to +5000 or higher.

 You win if the player hits at least two homers.
 You lose if they hit zero or one.
-Even a solo shot won’t cut it.
+And a single homer won’t cut it.

 Imagine placing a $20 bet on Vladimir Guerrero Jr. at +1200 in a matchup against a thin Colorado Rockies rotation in Coors Field.
 If he hits one in the 2nd inning and another in the 6th, you win $240 profit.
 But if he only hits one, the bet loses.